 According to God's Word, "Charm can be deceptive and beauty doesn't last, but a woman [or man] who fears and reverences God shall be greatly praised."2

 Suggested prayer: "Dear God, please help me to be a beautiful person on the inside and so live that the beauty and love of Jesus will show and shine through me.
+Allow me also to embrace the person you have created me to be, and not get wrapped in the mindset of this world.
 Thank you for hearing and answering my prayer.
 Gratefully in Jesus' name, amen."

 1. 1 Samuel 16:7 (NIV).